Sound of this Zetec in 3rd-4th gear .9MB .wav

 Note automatic (L) vs manual crank trigger housing.
 Glad someone pointed that out to me... thanks Doug!

 Successful trial fit of water rail and exhaust headers.
 The water rail needs machining at the front to fit US 2.0ltr Focus head.
-Headers are very close to equal length, unlike the original Caterham headers.
+Headers are very close to equal length, unlike the original headers that were shipped with the Crossflow.

 Polished stainless collector artwork as received.

-Raceline Sump has baffle and windage tray in addition to the compartments in the base, to reduce oil pickup on the crank counter weights as well as lateral acceleration induced oil starvation.
+The Raceline Sump has a baffle cover and a windage tray in addition to the compartments in the base.
+The windage tray reduces oil pickup on the crank counter weights, while the boxing of the oil reduces oil starvation during lateral acceleration.

 Lumenition 45mm Throttle Bodies Lumenition 45mm throttle bodies and throttle linkage